 Since the 2011 Census, there has been no up-to-date local-authority level data on the total population of either migrant children or UK-born children of migrants.
-However the two data sources used in the charts in this section provide some insight into numbers and trends of (1) children born in the UK to foreign-born mothers and (2) school pupils with English as an additional language.
+However the data sources used in the two charts on this page provide some insight into numbers and trends of (1) children born in the UK to foreign-born mothers and (2) school pupils with English as an additional language.

 Children born to non-UK born mothers